What Is Perplexity Shopping?

 - In-app checkout expanded to all Shopify merchants since January 2026 via the Perplexity Merchant Program

-Since introducing Buy with Pro, Perplexity has reported a 5x increase in Shopping Intent queries (source: Perplexity, Q1 2026), signaling strong user adoption of AI-assisted purchasing.
+Since expanding shopping beyond Pro, Perplexity has reported a 5x increase in Shopping Intent queries (source: Perplexity, Q1 2026), signaling strong user adoption of AI-assisted purchasing.

 What distinguishes Perplexity Shopping from other AI platforms: it cites its sources.
 When Perplexity recommends your product, it displays a link to your product page.
 This is a free, visible, clickable backlink - a unique advantage in the AI ecosystem.